 This is your land Santa Clarita, help keep it beautiful!

-For Open Space and other City of Santa Clarita volunteer opportunities please contact Susana Coronel,
+For Open Space and other City of Santa Clarita volunteer opportunities please visit our Volunteer Registration page.

 Looking to host an event?
 Visit the Arts and Events website for an event guide and application.

 Donating land for open space preservation is one of the best legacies a person can leave.
 Land donation may be the best strategy for those who have purchased land for development purposes but no longer wish to use it; inherited land and wish to be relieved of the burden of taxes and management of the property, or have substantial land holdings.
 Donations of land provide substantial income tax deductions and estate tax benefits.

 If you would like to donate your land to the CIty of Santa Clarita for Open Space Preservation, please contact Barbara Blankenship, Acquisition Specialist at (661) 286-4046.

 This year’s Make a Difference Day included the ambitious project of clearing and constructing approximately one third mile of new trail in Elsmere Canyon.
 Over 20 youth volunteers from the Community Center, led by Steve Ioger, the volunteer coordinator for the Mountains Restoration and Conservation Authority (MRCA) at Towsley Canyon, completed the work on a breezy Saturday morning in the canyon.

 Steve and his all-volunteer trail crew approached the City with the offer to build a trail, and the City’s Parks Planning staff identified an extension of the Creek Trail in Elsmere Canyon.
 The new section of trail terminates at the base of a waterfall which flows intermittently.

 The youth volunteers attended a trail building and safety class put on by the MRCA at the Community Center prior to Make a Difference Day.